olebrussels/boavizta-ict-sust-tools-fork/doc/how-to-configure-widget.md

 ## TODO

+Things that remain to be explained

-Tag vs tags mention how to manage the separator for multiple values
+- [x] Tag vs tags mention how to manage the separator for multiple values
+- [ ] Configuration of the card view

-Explicit that multiline strings are nto supported.
+- [ ] Explicit that multiline strings are not easily supported.

-Development flow (step by step)
+- [ ] Development flow (how to edit / test step by step)

-Example projet
+- [ ] Example projet

-Hosting constraints
+- [ ] Hosting / deployment
+- [ ] Github PAT configuration
+- [ ] How to validate in data CI